ray-project/ray/doc/source/getting-involved.rst

         """First sentence MUST be inline with the quotes and fit on one line.

         Additional explanatory text can be added in paragraphs such as this one.
-        Please do not introduce multi-line first sentences.
+        Do not introduce multi-line first sentences.

         Examples:
             >>> # Provide code examples as possible.